 Industry groups, including the National Association of Manufacturers, argued that the FDA’s proposed definition of “asbestos” was broader than that used by other federal agencies, and that the testing methods could generate false positives, flagging non-asbestos mineral fibers as asbestos, triggering unnecessary recalls and reformulations.
 Those aren’t frivolous concerns in a regulatory context.

 What’s harder to square is the timing and the outcome.
 The FDA didn’t narrow the rule, clarify the definition, or adjust the methodology.
 It withdrew the proposal entirely, with a vague commitment to issue a new one…eventually.
-For an ingredient with this particular litigation history — over 90,000 lawsuits filed against Johnson & Johnson alone as of January 2026, with the company ordered to pay over $2.5 billion to talc victims in 2025 — “we’ll get back to you” is a head-scratching regulatory posture.

 Meanwhile, in the EU…